Editor's note: The Bloom Hybrid is now discontinued. Please visit our list of top latex mattresses for similar options.

 - A deeper cradle.
 The deeper cradle provided by this item conforms to the sleeper to ensure pressure relief and lumbar support.

 If you are simply seeking a comfortable hybrid with natural temperature control and lots of bounce, you will be well served by either brand.
 Opt for Avocado if zoned comfort and shareability are key priorities.
-Bloom will likely make a great choice for people seeking multiple comfort options and enhanced mobility.
+Bloom will likely make a great choice for people seeking a universal feel and enhanced mobility.

 Don’t forget to scroll back up and check out our review for each mattress for more detailed information.